Why are digital displays so important to Digital Transformation

 Humans are visual creatures.
 90% of the information transmitted to our brain is visual.
 We seek and need visual input.
 Video is today’s means of communication, screens are driving the self-service revolution, our phones are lifelines, and they’re not really phones.
 If you remember what a phone used to be, you’ll know today’s cell phone is a computer with a screen.

 “The digital revolution is a screen revolution”

-- The number of screens in use for customer engagement, for corporate communication and collaboration is steeply climbing and projections see that growth curve rising.
+The number of screens in use for customer engagement, corporate communication and collaboration is steeply climbing and projections see that growth curve rising.

 This brings us to the “why I should care” part.
-Video, digital displays, screens and video walls are a fundamental element of the IT landscape today, and that will only increase in the future.
-If you’re in IT, digital displays, large format screens, video walls and even LED walls are now part of your job or the job of someone else on your team.
+Video, digital displays, screens, and video walls are fundamental elements of the IT landscape today, and that will only increase in the future.
+If you’re in IT, digital displays, large format screens, video walls, and even LED walls are now part of your job or the job of someone else on your team.
 If they aren’t now, they will be soon.

 Download it now.
 Learn what’s possible with screens today from video walls in control rooms and operation centers, to digital signage in retail.
 From screens for customer experience centers to video walls used to create unique immersive experiences.
 The convergence of AV and IT has transformed the landscape of video and digital displays and has turned them into an important tool to support the success of digital transformation projects of all kinds.